postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 ## Uptime monitors

-Uptime monitors (open beta) make it easy to track the availability of an API or website.
+Uptime monitors (open beta) enable you to track the availability of an API or website.
 There’s no need to set up collections, test scripts, or environments.
 Enter the URL you want to monitor (HTTP or HTTPS only) and select the team members to be notified of outages.

 The uptime monitor continuously checks the availability of the URL, as often as every minute (paid plans) or every 15 minutes (free plans).
 When Postman detects downtime, the selected team members are alerted by email.